 “Datagate helps us deliver a responsive service that saves customers money.
 Without Datagate, we couldn’t do it,” Ryan Eagar says.

-“Datagate is a flexible platform, that’s its beauty.
+“Datagate is a flexible telecom billing platform, that’s its beauty.
 The development team are really good guys to work with, I really value being able to work with them to customise Datagate the way we want it.
 That’s been very important for our business.
 Datagate has core capabilities but the tailoring has made all the difference,” says Ryan Eagar.

 Telco services are another new revenue stream for NakiCloud.
 Datagate measures and bills the phone plan minutes.